WPP : Considers Merger of Young & Rubicam and Digital Ad Firm VML | MarketScreener

 "I tell things as I see them -- maybe a little bit too much," Mr. Read told one executive, according to a person familiar with the call.

 Part of the reason traditional creative agencies have been slow to adapt is that they are weighed down with globe-spanning operations.
-Clients signed up for so-called "agency of record" relationships, paying a retainer to a single agency who is then responsible for most of its projects.
+Clients signed up for "agency of record" relationships, paying a retainer to a single agency that is then responsible for most of its projects.

 --